-If so, see your supervisor or technical evewer, and Assistant Director immediately.
+If so, see your supervisor or technical leviewer, and Assistant Director immediately.

-- 6. Determine if additional echnologies such as Y-STRs or mtDNA are needed to confirm or refute the match. - 7.
+- 6. Determine if additional technologies such as Y-STR's or mtDNA are needed to confirm or refute the natch. - 7.
 Transfer the newly linked case/or cases to the interpreting analyst from the previous case or to the analyst that has the lowest FB case number.
 Have your supervisor update records to reflect the new case assignment.
-(This step can be done after notifications, if desired.) - Expression and the state of the - An additional report is written linking the two cases together.
+(This step can be done after notifications, if desired.) - & The all is confirmed, notifications can be made via telephone and/or email. - An additional report is written linking the two cases together.
 Random match probability statistics are performed on the unidentified human remains and included in the report in accordance with Forensic Biology protocol.